Assessment of the Earth orientation parameter accuracy from concurrent VLBI observations: Summary and Outlook

 We found strong evidence that the dominant error source that determines accuracy of geodetic VLBI results is the residual atmospheric path delay, which is variable and correlated.
 The dominance of the atmospheric noise manifests itself in a form of a)~seasonality in EOP accuracy --- winter results are accurate at the high confidence level; b)~dependence of accuracy on experiment duration as the power law -0.3; c)~the insensitivity of results on the precision of group delay when it drops below the 20~ps level; and d)~correlation 0.46 between estimates in $E_3$ angles computed from independent group delay datasets 0.5~hours apart.

+\addlp{Based on statistics of differences in positions of a large sample of sources determined from analysios of observations at different bands reported in literature, we got the quantative estimate of the upper limit of the impact of source structure on EOP estimates: 0.1~nrad.
+Comparing the extra variance in EOP estimates in summer versus in winter with the impact of source structure on EOP, we conclude that the impact of source structure contribution is one order of magnitude less than the impact of unmodeled atmospheric path delay.}

 We found no evidence that advanced scheduling strategies for improved determination of the atmospheric path delay in zenith direction have any impact on the accuracy of EOP estimates.
 Inability to predict the accuracy based on simulation suggests that our approaches to data analysis and simulation of geodetic VLBI have to be revised.
-We recognize that this inability poses a serious problem.
+We recognize that this inability poses a serious problem. \addlp{\citet{r:tiege25} simulated an increase of repeatabilities in EOP estimates when 1/4 observations is removed, and they found that $E_3$ errors defined as repeatabilities increased by 18.8\%.
+In contrast, our analysis of real data showed that $E_3$ accuracy from 18~h experiments differs by less than 1\% with respect to the accuracy derived from analysis of 24~hr experiments.}

 The use of a weight matrix with filled diagonal terms and zero off-diagonal terms was a necessity in the 19th and 20th centuries due to the scarcity of computing resources, but the use of this technique by inertia in the 21st century is an anachronism.
 We are going to enhance our data analysis procedure by the use of a full weight matrix, including off-diagonal terms, and encourage others to pursue these efforts.
 The goal of these efforts is to predict accuracy of EOP estimates within tens of percent, explain the power law -0.3 and seasonality in EOP accuracy, and explain correlation 0.46 between estimates of $E_3$ angles from 0.5-hr data segments.
 The dataset presented in this study is an excellent testbed that can be used for tuning algorithms that eventually are supposed to produce correct estimates of uncertainties of estimated parameters in the presence of a correlated noise.

 The dependence of EOP errors as a power law of -0.3 for VLBI experiment durations longer than 4 hours and insensitivity of estimates of $E_3$ angle to the number of observing stations raises the issue of optimization of the program of geodetic VLBI observations.
 The current strategy of allocation of very significant resources for observing 24-hr sessions at a 10--12~station network with long gaps between sessions does not favor $E_3$ angle determination.
 The optimization of the observing strategy based on the power law of the dependence of EOP accuracy on session duration is a topic for a future research.